 Know the medicines you take.
 Keep a list of them and show it to your doctor or pharmacist when you get a new medicine.

 - Take Telmisartan tablets exactly as your doctor tells you to take it.

-- Your doctor will tell you how much Telmisartan to take and when to take it.
+- Your doctor will tell you how many Telmisartan tablets to take and when to take it.

 - Do not change your dose unless your doctor tells you to.

-- Take Telmisartan one time each day at the same time.
+- Take Telmisartan tablets one time each day at the same time.

 - Take Telmisartan tablets with or without food.

 - If you miss a dose, take it as soon as you remember.
 If it is close to your next dose, do not take the missed dose.
 Take the next dose at your regular time.